CodeGen2: Lessons for Training LLMs on Programming and Natural Languages: Conclusion: Lessons and Open-Source

 \section{Conclusion: Lessons and Open-Source}

 The training of LLMs is costly and involves a myriad of design choices.
 Our goal was to address this challenge by unification across architecture, objectives, sampling procedures, and data distributions.
-We formed hypotheses for each of these aspects and distilled the positive and negative findings into four lessons.
+We formed hypotheses for each of these aspects and distilled the positive and negative findings into five lessons.
 While we did not achieve satisfactory unification, the findings of this exploration and our final training recipe may be valuable for practitioners.

-In summary, for our hypotheses, we believe (1) the Prefix-LM architecture does not yield any measurable improvements on our set of tasks, (2) training a model with infill sampling is not a free lunch, (3) a simple mixture of causal language modeling and span-corruption limited to within-file spans is sufficient, and (4) a mixture distribution of programming and natural languages looks promising.
+In summary, for our hypotheses, we believe (1) the Prefix-LM architecture does not yield any measurable improvements on our set of tasks, (2) training a model with infill sampling is not a free lunch, (3) a simple mixture of causal language modeling and span-corruption limited to within-file spans is sufficient, and (4) a mixture distribution of programming and natural languages looks promising, and, (5) there is strong evidence for the effectiveness of multi-epoch training as demonstrated with CodeGen2.5.

 To facilitate future research, we will open-source the training implementation and the resulting family of CodeGen2 models with the sizes of 1B, 3.7B, 7B, and 16B parameters for the community.